 You will find that if you initially buy a second home to use as a residence, but then decide to rent it out, there will be some hurdles to overcome.
 You must seek permission to do so from your lender, and there may be an admin fee to pay.
 Different lenders approach this situation in different ways, and there will be some that will not grant you permission.
 If you feel there is a possibility that you may want to rent your second home out in future, you should check with lenders before getting your residential mortgage.

 Another common occurrence us that someone buys a second home to move into, but then struggles to find a buyer for the previous property.
-In this case, you could consider converting the residential mortgage on your old property to a consumer buy-to-let mortgage.
+In this case, you could consider converting your residential mortgage on your current property to a consumer buy-to-let mortgage, a scenario known as Let to Buy.
 The FCA regulates these mortgage types as standard residential mortgages, and come with consumer protections specific to ‘accidental landlords’ who find themselves letting out a home because they have to, rather than as a business choice.

 These kinds of second home mortgages are different from standard residential ones.
 The initial deposits are usually higher, as are the interest rates, so you seek mortgage advice to assess whether your finances can cover the expenses.